leomeyer/Arducom/README.md

     -x <retries>: the number of retries in case of errors.
     -n: do not use a checksum on data packets (not recommended).

+For the most current parameter information, use

+	$ ./arducom-ftp -?

 Example:

     ./arducom-ftp -t serial -d /dev/ttyACM0 -x 3

 This example connects to the slave using the serial device ttyACM0 specifying 3 retries.

 First, arducom-ftp will try to connect to the slave.
 If successful, a message will be displayed: